Crans-Montana: useful information

 Canton Valais: immediate financial aid, establishment of a foundation and donation account

-Canton Valais has approved immediate financial aid of 10,000 francs for each deceased and hospitalised person.
-Furthermore, a specially established foundation will ensure long-term support for the victims.
-The canton has set aside 10 million francs for this purpose.
-The municipality of Crans-Montana is contributing one million francs to the foundation.
+Canton Valais has approved immediate financial aid of CHF 10,000 for each deceased and hospitalised person.
+Furthermore, the Beloved Foundation established on 27 March 2026 will ensure long-term support for the victims.

 Canton Valais has set up a donation account for persons and organisations wishing to make a financial contribution to the victims.